jon-jacky/home/comments.txt

   people in power.

-  Of course this tendency precedes computers but, Weizenbaum argued, computers made it worse, in at least two ways:
+  Of course this tendency precedes computers but, Weizenbaum argued, computers made it worse, in at least three ways:

   1. Computers made this tendency more legitimate in fields where previously it had not been so pervasive.
 Weizenbaum used the example of psychiatrists